rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Copy Instruction Address
 ----------------------------------------
-**Description:** Copy the address of the instruction mapped to the part of code under the cursor.
+**Description:** Copy the address of the instruction mapped to the part of the code under the cursor.

 **Steps:**  Right-click on the portion of code for which you want the instruction's address and choose ``Copy instruction address (<address>)``

 Copy Address of Reference
 ----------------------------------------
-**Description:** Copy the address of the reference under cursor.
+**Description:** Copy the address of the reference under the cursor.
 References include functions, global variables, and constant variables with an address.

 **Steps:**  Right-click on a reference and choose ``Copy  address [of <name>] (<address>)``